Best Time to Dive Komodo 2026

 27–30°C (warm)

 Best for mantas.
-Focus South Komodo when sea state allows; Central sites are a great backup.
+Focus South Komodo when sea state allows; Central is a great backup.
+Book manta season →

 More tips

-• Warm water, but bring a 3mm if you get cold easily.
+• Warm water, but pack a 3mm just in case.

 February 🌧️